Scientific writing - our tips and tricks

 • Lead Abbreviations for frequently used or particularly long terms and use the abbreviations that are already common or standardised.
 It is best to create a list of abbreviations before the introduction, but make sure that you use no more than a handful of abbreviations per paragraph so as not to impair clarity (except for commonly known abbreviations such as "DNA").

-• Structure paragraphs of text as follows: a main sentence uses key words to explain the one key idea per paragraph.
+• Structure text paragraphs as follows: a main sentence uses keywords to explain the one key idea per paragraph.
 Further sentences can then go into a little more depth, but try to avoid unnecessarily complicated or already sufficiently explained contexts.
 A final sentence can provide a conclusion and lead to the next section.

 • Avoid nested sentences!
 At the latest when a sentence is more than three lines long, you should consider splitting it up.
 You should also Avoid filler words, empty phrases and expressions of personal opinion become.
 Example: Phrases such as "unfortunately", "to my regret", "square cube",...